 5. When buying books for your classes, you can instead be saving for your vacation.

 And there you go!
-There’s definitely a lot more tips but those are the most important and helpful ones that helped me.
-If you know anymore tips you think I missed, just comment away.
+There are definitely a lot more tips but those are the most important and helpful ones that helped me.